-The course provides a comprehensive understanding of equine management and will equip you with the necessary knowledge to assess the welfare needs of horses, enable you to acquire practical horse management skills and devise management strategies pertinent to the equine sector.
+This course will provide you with a comprehensive understanding of equine management and will equip you with the necessary knowledge to assess the welfare needs of horses, enable you to acquire practical horse management skills and devise management strategies pertinent to the equine sector.

-Our brand new state of the art Animal Management Centre, which opened in June 2018, has extended our high-quality provision for Equine students.
-Students opting for the equine management pathway will also benefit from expansion plans of facilities at our Auction Mart Campus.
-These facilities currently include an indoor arena and stabling, with full supporting equipment, show jumps, cross country jumps, fitness profiling of a horse and a weighbridge.
+The College’s brand new state-of-the-art Equine Arena has extended our high-quality provision for Equine HNC students.
+The facilities include an indoor arena and stabling, with full supporting equipment, show jumps, cross country jumps and fitness profiling of a horse, including a solarium.

 The course will be taught using well-integrated practical and theoretical sessions, providing an opportunity for you to experience real-life situations.